kuzminRM/LongevityInTimeTestTask/README.md

 9. Run test server `python manage.py runserver 0.0.0.0:8000`

 ## How to deploy
-1. Repeat steps 1-2 from dev setup instruction exept for `.env` file should be named as `.env.prod`
+1. Repeat steps 1-3 from dev setup instruction exept for `.env` file should be named as `.env.prod`
-2. Run `sudo docker-compose build`
+2. Run `sudo docker compose build` (or `docker-compose` for older versions)
-3. Run `sudo docker-compose up -d` (or perform similar actions to run the project on bare hardware)
+3. Run `sudo docker compose up -d` (or perform similar actions to run the project on bare hardware)